Cleveland Clinic Howley ASPIRE Nurse Scholars Program

-Learn more about the ASPIRE Nurse Scholars Program.
+Learn more about the Howley ASPIRE Nurse Scholars Program.

 Calling all high school juniors who aspire to a career in nursing: This program is for you!

-The ASPIRE Nurse Scholars Program is an enrichment program sponsored by Cleveland Clinic and the Howley Foundation in collaboration with Ursuline College Breen School of Nursing.
+The Howley ASPIRE Nurse Scholars Program is an enrichment program sponsored by Cleveland Clinic and The Howley Foundation in collaboration with Ursuline College Breen School of Nursing.
 This enrichment program is designed for high school juniors interested in pursuing a career in nursing.

 A $500 monetary stipend will be awarded upon successful completion of the program.
 Select participants will be invited to return for a second year as mentors, as well as to build on the foundation of skills and concepts learned in junior year.
 The returning seniors will have the opportunity to earn a scholarship to attend Ursuline College to complete their Bachelor of Science in Nursing degree.

 This 12-week enrichment program will offer instruction to high school juniors to develop their understanding of a nursing career.
 Students can expect to be enlightened on, but not limited to:

 - Personal Brand